Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 Gaggia Classic Old Model Review

-Philips bought Gaggia in 2009, and the classic gradually fell out of favour with most the more hardcore Gaggia Classic fanbase, lacking some of the things this community had come to expect from the Classic, including the 3 way solenoid valve, and the adjustable over pressure valve.
+Philips bought Gaggia in 2009, and the classic gradually fell out of favour with the majority of of the more hardcore Gaggia Classic fanbase, lacking some of the things this community had come to expect from the Classic, including the 3 way solenoid valve, and the adjustable over pressure valve.

 The 3 way solenoid valve is back.
-The adjustable OPV isn’t there nevertheless it’s very easy to mod the pressure, for anyone who wants to do that.
-It’s back to the original configuration with the small, high powered aluminium boiler, but what’s more, the new classic pro features a pro steam wand!
+The adjustable OPV isn’t there nevertheless it’s extremely easy to mod the pressure, for anyone who wants to do that.
+It’s back to the original configuration with the small, high powered aluminium boiler, nevertheless what’s more, the new classic pro features a pro steam wand!

-The original classic featured a panarello, which the majority of people modded with a Rancilio Silvia steam wand, and while that was fine – I think it’s wonderful that the new classic comes with a pro wand, so no need to faff around trying to make another wand fit.
+The original classic featured a panarello, which numerous people modded with a Rancilio Silvia steam wand, and while that was fine – I think it’s best that the new classic comes with a pro wand, so no need to faff around trying to make another wand fit.

 For more, see: